-erently.
+The ones who see things differently .
 Theyre not fond of rules.
-And

-they have no respect for t he status quo.
-You can quote them,

-disagree with them, glorit y or vilify them.

-nt do is ignore them.
-Because they change
+And they have no respect for the stat tus quo.
+You can quote them, disagree with them, glorify or vi lify them. s ignore them.
+Because they change ine.

-y imagine.
 They heal.
 They explore.
-They

-create.
-They inspire.
-The y push the human race forward.

-Maybe they have to be craz

-How else can you stare at ar n empty canvas and see a work of art?
-Or

-sit in silence and hear a song thats never been written?
+They the human race forward.
+Maybe they have to be crazy.
+How else can you stare at an empty v canvas and see a work of art?
+Or sit in silence and hear a song thats never been written?
 Or gaze at a red planet and see a laboratory on wheels?